batchmcnulty/Malbait/README.md

 Malbait is a honeypot, or "malware bait" program.
 It is designed to waste the time of hackers and monitor hostile traffic on the internet (or your LAN).

+For commercial use, I recommend running this program in "-defaults" mode on a small, cheap, permanently-on computer such as a Raspberry Pi or even an ancient Asus EEE-PC.
+If any arseholes start sniffing around in your network, you'll soon find out.
+This is especially useful if you have a wireless network, though I also reccomend beefing up security generally if this is the case.
 --------------------------------------------------------------------------------------------------------------

 2) What malbait does